 - The Virginia Military Survivors and Dependents Education Program provides assistance for immediate family members of military veterans killed or drastically disabled in war.

-Renewable for up to two years.
+Renewable for up to four years.

 - State Council of Higher Education for Virginia